 Dirty Workings – Your condensate pumps, burner and other parts of the furnace can become clogged with dust and dirt over time.
 Gumming up the works will prevent each part from functioning, which in turn will affect the entire system’s ability to work.

 System Glitch – Many of today’s furnace systems are controlled electronically.
 Just like computers, electronic furnaces systems can sometimes hit a snag or a glitch.
 If this is the case, rebooting your system might be the answer.

-If you’re having issues with your furnace and are unable to troubleshoot or correct them on your own, we suggest you give the professionals at Tyler Heating & Air Conditioning a call.
+If you’re having issues with your furnace and are unable to troubleshoot or correct them on your own, we suggest you give the professionals at Tyler Heating, Air Conditioning, Refrigeration LLC a call.
 Our knowledgeable service and installation teams will be able to tell you what’s ailing your heating system, and will help you take the correct steps to fix or replace it.

 To learn more about our heating repair and installation services, call at 203-378-4700.